 Instant Pot Option

-- If your blender is too small to hold the soybeans along with 6 cups of water, you can reduce the water amount until it’s at a safe level for the blender.
+- If your blender is too small to blend all the soybeans and water at once, you can reduce the water amount until it’s at a safe level for the blender.
 Just add the remaining water during step 5 when you’re rinsing out the blender.
 The important thing to remember is that you are adding 8 cups total to your drained soybeans; how much you add in step 4 vs step 5 doesn’t really matter as much, although more water in step 4 makes it easier for the blender to blend the soy milk smoothly.

 - Don’t have a nut milk bag?
 You can also use a piece of cheesecloth, folded two or three times, or a muslin sheet.
-However, a nut milk bag is a great investment if you plan on making your own plant milks a lot; it works for any kind of milk (soy, almond, cashew, sunflower seed…) and the bag shape really makes straining easier.
+However, a nut milk bag is a great investment if you plan on making your own plant milks a lot; it’s durable, strains very finely and produces a milk with minimal grittiness, and the bag shape really makes straining easier.

 - Because this is all natural soy milk without any added stabilizers, you may find a thicker liquid settling on the bottom of the container when it’s been sitting in the fridge for a while.
 (This only tends to happen when I use a coarser straining mesh; soy milk made with strainers of 200 microns or smaller didn’t have this issue).
 If this happens to you, just shake well before drinking.

 19 thoughts on “Fresh Homemade Soy Milk (Stovetop or Instant Pot)”